miyamura-web/Web_Analytics_based_Consumer_Behavior_Study/README.md

 ---
 ### ⚙️Tools Used :
 - **Power BI** – For interactive dashboard visualization.
-- **Python (Optional)** – For Sentiment Analysis and also for data pre-processing and cleaning before importing into Power BI.
+- **Python** – For Sentiment Analysis and also for data pre-processing and cleaning before importing into Power BI.
 ---

 ### 📁 Project Structure :